Dorchester Transport and Environment Plan (DTEP) proposals

 South Gate - scheduled to start April 2017

-This will improve pedestrian links between South Street and Brewery Square.
+This will work will last around 17 weeks and will improve pedestrian links between South Street and Brewery Square.
 Work will upgrade the existing pedestrian crossings from 'pelican' to 'puffin' technology (giving particular benefits for the partially sighted) and link the crossings on South Street, Trinity Street and Great Western Road to improve traffic flow through the junction.
-This work will last around 17 weeks.

 South Street - scheduled to start April 2017